devour-js/devour-client/README.md

 ### Your First Middleware

 Adding your own middleware is easy.
 It's just a simple JavaScript object that has a `name`, `req`, and/or `res` property.
+The `name` property must be the unique name of your middleware.
 The `req` or `res` property is a function that receives a `payload`, which houses all the details of the request cycle _(see documentation below)_.
 For async operations, your `req` or `res` methods can return a promise, which will need to resolve before the middleware chain continues.
 Otherwise, you may just manipulate the `payload` as needed and return it immediately.

 ```js
 let requestMiddleware = {